oracle-livelabs/partner-solutions/oci-observability-management-database-management/introduction/introduction.md

 ## About this Workshop

-As a database administrators, we manage a fleet of databases composed of Autonomous, Standard and Enterprise Edition databases.
-Everyone has their own way to monitor the fleet, that includes scripts, tools and utilities.
+As a database administrators, we manage a fleet of Autonomous, Standard and Enterprise Edition databases.
+Everyone has their way of monitoring the fleet, which includes scripts, tools and utilities.

 Oracle Cloud Infrastructure has a cloud service called "Database Management", an unified console for on-premises and cloud databases with lifecycle database management capabilities for monitoring, performance management, tuning, and administration.

-This workshop will cover the configuration and how to register databases.
-Once registered, we will explore the capabilities of Database Management and how it could ease the database management of your fleet of databases.
+This workshop will begin by covering the configuration and how to register databases.
+Once registered, we will explore the capabilities of Database Management and how it could ease your fleet management.

 Estimated Time: 2 hours